Who we are and what we do

 Hacks/Hackers is an independent 501(c)(3) non-profit originally founded in 2009 as a meetup for journalists and technologists to improve the quality of the information ecosystem.
 We are committed to advancing media innovation and safeguarding information integrity by convening events that bring together people from diverse backgrounds, sparking and incubating innovative media projects and scaling media solutions.

-Since then, Hacks/Hackers has hosted hundreds of local meetups, and facilitated dozens of hackathons, convenings and gatherings across the United States and around the world.
+Since our founding, Hacks/Hackers has hosted hundreds of local meetups, and facilitated dozens of hackathons, convenings and gatherings across the United States and around the world.

 Key achievements:

-• Analysis and Response Toolkit for Trust (ARTT): Hacks/Hackers, the Paul G. Allen School of Computer Science & Engineering, and partner organizations were awarded over $5 million to develop practical interventions to build trust and address vaccine hesitancy.
-This project will spin-off from Hacks/Hackers in 2025.
+• Analysis and Response Toolkit for Trust (ARTT): Hacks/Hackers, the Paul G. Allen School of Computer Science & Engineering, and partner organizations were awarded $5 million to develop practical interventions to build trust and address vaccine hesitancy.
+After two years as a sponsored project, the intiative spun off in 2025 as its own non-profit organization, Discourse Labs.

 • MisinfoCon: Following concerns about information integrity after the 2016 general election, Hacks/Hackers brought together journalists, technologists and researchers for a regular series of “MisinfoCons” around the world.
 These meetups focus on exploring solutions to online trust, verification, fact checking, and reader experience in the interest of addressing misinformation in all its forms.